Skip to content

 CommandDescription

-greenkube startStart the continuous monitoring service
+greenkube startStart the monitoring service + API server + background scheduler

 greenkube reportGenerate on-demand reports